Why Tree Preservation Orders are made

 You can request a Tree Preservation Order by contacting us.
 If you live in the former Mendip District you can apply online.

-- describe the nature of the threat, for example possible future development
+- Describe the nature of the threat, for example possible future development.

-- explain why you think the trees should be protected
+- Explain why you think the trees should be protected.

 I own a tree with a preservation order

-It is the landowner’s responsibility to do all that is reasonable to ensure that their trees are healthy and safe.
+It is the landowner’s responsibility to do all that is reasonable to make sure that their trees are healthy and safe.
 This is a “Duty of Care” under Common Law.
+The council’s Tree Officer cannot inspect privately owned trees.

 The National Tree Safety Group provides guidance on how to maintain the safety of trees responsibly.
 If you are planning to carry out works to a protected tree, we recommend that you get professional advice from an arborist or tree surgeon first.
 For more information and advice, visit the Arboricultural Association website.